Mattish/Cardinal-System/README.md

 Cardinal-System
 ===============

 Scalable MMO Engine.
+Created to assess my own ability to design a system and codebase.
+Based on SAO/GGO naming because why not.
 Working project in spare time.
 Please feel free to comment on any of the ideas or design here.

 ## Design